drademann/haora/README.md

 To explicitly set a starting timestamp for the pause.

+### edit

+The `edit` command allows updating an existing task entry.
+The task to edit is chosen by its start time.
+Anything not set won't be changed.
+Unlike the use of the `add` command, all flags to update must be set explicitly.
+All plain arguments are added to the text flag (`-x`).

+#### Examples

+    $ haora edit -u 09:30 -s 10:00 -t programming -x "some more Go code"
+    $ haora edit -u 10:00 -x "was Kotlin code"

+#### Flags

+`--update 10:00`

+Mandatory flag to select the task to update by its current starting time.

+`--start 09:30`

+New starting time (optional).

+`--tags project-b`

+New tags (optional).

+`--text "did something else"`

+New text (optional).

 ### remove

 Removes a task of a day.
 The starting timestamp identifies the task to remove.